Hyperlapse: Technique

 Regular time-lapse involves taking photos at a regular interval with a camera mounted on a tripod or using a motorized dolly and/or pan-and-tilt head to add limited motion to the shot.
 Hyperlapse relies on the time-lapse principle, but adds movement over much longer distances.
 This technique allows using long exposures to create motion blur.
 The resulting image sequence is stabilized in post-production.
 The camera can also be mounted on a hand-held gimbal to achieve smooth motion while walking.

 A "walking hyperlapse" is a special hyperlapse technique that requires a person in the frame to walk at a specified interval.
 When played back, the person will appear to be walking at normal speed, while everything else appears to move quickly through the scene.
 For example, a hyperlapse recorded at 1 frame per second while a person is walking at 124 beats per minute, will capture a frame on every other step.
-When the hyperlapse is played back at 24 frames per second, the person will appear to be walking at normal speeds.
+When the hyperlapse is played back at 24 frames per second, the person will appear to be walking at normal speed.